Okay. Okay. I get it, Jamestown. You love Lucy.

 Across from the Marvin Family plot, under a shady tree, is the striking grave of Dascum Allen.

 Dascum Allen, along with his brother Augustus, were prominent businessmen in the Jamestown area.
 Together they operated a lumber business and a wool mill.
 Dascum himself operated a hotel at 3rd and Main Street.
 He was known for his charitable nature and “big heart.”
 When he passed away in 1872, local businesses closed for his funeral.
 Twelve years after his death, a sculpture depicting two women was installed at his gravesite.
 The women, symbolizing grace and wisdom, point toward the heavens while watching over the Allen plot in celebration of — and I quote —”the release of his soul into the afterlife.”
 On a stroll through the cemetery, a local artist named Isaiah Rashad II noticed that a hand was missing from one of the figures.
-Rashad, one of only a handful of artists who still plies his stoneworking craft with a chisel, was given permission by the Board of Directors of Lake View.
+Rashad, one of only a handful of artists who still plies his stoneworking craft with a chisel, was given permission by the Board of Directors of Lake View, to repair the monument.
 After 120 hours of painstakingly meticulous work — including perfectly matching color and material — the new hand was attached in 2018… and all is right with the world.

 This majestic plot and marker is the final resting spot of James Prendergast, the man for whom Jamestown is named.